dylan-mcdougal/SOC-Lab-Journey/Labs/Lab-03-Wireshark-Network-Traffic-Analysis/README.md

-# Lab 03 — Windows Firewall, Ports, and Reachability
+# Lab 03 — Wireshark Network Traffic Analysis

-**Platform:** Oracle VirtualBox | Windows 11 Enterprise VM
+**Platform:** Oracle VirtualBox | Ubuntu 24.04 LTS VM
-**Date:** April 2026
+**Date:** March 2026
 **Author:** Dylan McDougal

 ---

 ## Key Takeaway

-> A port can be listening and explicitly allowed by Windows Firewall, yet still remain unreachable from another machine if the network path does not exist.
+> Normal traffic has a recognizable structure.
+DNS resolves before data flows, TCP handshakes precede every reliable connection, and TLS makes application data unreadable at the packet level — understanding that baseline is what makes abnormal traffic detectable.

 ---

 ## Objective

-This lab was designed to isolate and test three conditions that are frequently conflated in Windows networking troubleshooting:

-1. A service is **listening** on a port
-2. Windows Firewall **allows** inbound traffic to that port
-3. Another machine can **actually reach** the service over the network

-Each condition is necessary but not sufficient on its own.
-The goal was to prove that gap through controlled testing.
+Capture and analyze live network traffic using Wireshark inside an Ubuntu VM.
+The goal was to observe real packet-level activity across multiple OSI model layers — DNS resolution, ICMP ping behavior, TCP handshake sequences, and HTTPS/TLS negotiation — and build a baseline understanding of what normal traffic looks like in a controlled environment.

 ---